MikeMcQuaid/mikemcquaid.com/cv.md

 #### Senior Engineer

-I love creating solutions to make people's lives more efficient.
+I love making people's lives more efficient through writing software, checklists and documentation.

-I happily live in Edinburgh, Scotland and will never consider relocating for work.
-I'm happy to work remotely from my home here and travel regularly to anywhere in the world.
-Recruiters: do not contact me if this is not possible in your organisation.
+I live in Edinburgh, Scotland and will never consider living or working in another city.
+I'm happy to work remotely from home here and travel regularly to anywhere in the world.
+This is a hard requirement: I will not work for an organisation that does not support this.

 ### Personal